-JAE JUNE LEEPolicy Assistant, Economic Security and Opportunity Initiative
+JAE JUNE LEEPolicy Analyst, Economic Security and Opportunity Initiative

 Previously, Jae June completed a summer fellowship with GCPI focused on transportation equity issues.
 He also served as a research intern at the Migration Policy Institute and National Immigration Forum, where he focused on topics at the intersection of immigration, labor markets, and social innovations.
 He designed and implemented a data collection effort in the Calais refugee camp, partnering with local organizations to integrate new data tools into an improved aid delivery process.
 Jae June also managed campaigns for Oxford Against Slavery, a U.K.-based human rights group which specializes in issues of forced labor and trafficking.